felipekbatista/chemical_engineering-/aspen_plus/electrolytes/log.md

 Absorption column is not converging in mass balance.

-The absorption column is at some extent working, providing absorbed ammonia to outlet bottom products.
+The absorption column is at some extent working, providing absorbed ammonia to outlet bottom products, though it is in mass inbalance.

+The HCL presented problems with enthalpy when mixed with water and my guess is that it also responsible for the absorption column problem

 filesave: sodium_bicarbonate-105

+**113**

+Since HCL presented problem with enthalpy and T-101 had mass balance problems (also HCL was leaving in TOP), I decided to check the HCL component.
+Since this is an electrolyte model, HCL has a dissociation equation.
+I did check it and it was an equilibrium equiation, not a dissociation, so I deleted the equilibrium and replaced it for a dissociation equation.

+- T-101 is in mass balance and NH4+ ions are present in stoichiometricall relation with NH4+
+- HCL streams are now non-volatile, so it throws a problem about it

+**114**

+Add T-102, the solvay tower with 20 stages

+produced NaHCO3-s   =D

+file

+- _107